Centre for Finance and Development: Activities

 The Centre's faculty regularly publishes their research in academic journals, books and the Centre's own research paper series.
 The research output includes the influential Too Much Finance paper, the research for which was done at the Centre for Finance and Development.

-Furthermore, the Centre regularly hosts conferences and public lectures.
+The Centre regularly hosts conferences and public lectures.
 In 2017, the CFD hosted the second edition of the DebtCon conference on sovereign debt.
 In 2018, the Centre hosted a two-day conference on blended development finance together with the Center for Global Development and the CDC Group.
 In 2019, it hosted the annual lecture of the United Nations University World Institute for Development Economics Research with Santiago Levy and hosted the first annual conference of the Private Sector Development Research Network, a network involving the International Finance Corporation, CDC Group, Internationanl Growth Centre and other institutions in the field.
 Since 2020, the Centre also hosts an online seminar series on economic history, the International Macro History Online Seminar.